 - As well as keeping conversation notes, keep a date reference so you know when you entered the prospect data and/or last spoke to them.

 - If you make a cold call always get permission to give them a call back at some later date if it is not an ideal time for them to talk.
-This is better than having them say they will call back as most people forget
+This is better than having them say they will call back as most people don’t

 - Use the search feature bundled with most spreadsheets if you need to quickly locate a name or phone number.
 CTRL & F is standard for Excel but it might vary with others.